MiRo1310/ioBroker.telegram-menu/docs/en/README.md

 -   Switch only toggles booleans, it switch between true and false
 -   If you specify a value, you can set it
--   It is possible to have the setting of the value confirmed, placeholder for the value is &&.
+-   It is possible to have the setting of the value confirmed, **as soon as `ack:true` is set**.A placeholder for the value is &&.
 If you do not want the set value to be sent, simply enter `{novalue}` in the return text
 -   Changed!!!
     -   To change values which will be ​​sent as return text, like true to on and false to off , write this in the text `change{"true":"on", "false":"off"}`
 -   Basically, all states are set with `ack:false`,this is basically necessary if you want to control adapters with it.
 But if you want to set `ack:true`, you simply enter this in the return text.
 A confirmation only occurs when the addressed adapter has set the value to ack:true.

 ### GetState

--   You can place the Value in the Text with `&&` as placeholder
+-   You can place the Value in the Text with `&&` as placeholder.
+You can influence the value with `change{"true":"on", "false":"off"}`, the same as setState

 #### Values ​​from created functions